MakieOrg/AlgebraOfGraphics.jl/docs/src/layers/mappings.md

 :price => sorter("low", "medium", "high")
 # column `age` is expressed in integers and we want to treat it as categorical
 :age => nonnumeric
+# column `labels` is expressed in strings and we do not want to treat it as categorical
+:labels => verbatim
 ```